mohd-meraj-khan/LBM-for-scattering/README.md

 Currently, the solver is designed to compute radar cross section (RCS) and radiation force for 2D and 3D geometries for incident plane TM and TE waves.
 It performs effectively across all three scattering regimes: Rayleigh, Mie, and geometrical optics.

-We compare LBM solutions with analytical solutions for smooth circular conducting and dielectric cylinders in scattering width and radiation force calculations.
-Additionally, we compare LBM solutions with [semi-analytical](https://doi.org/10.1364/OSAC.2.000298) solutions for corrugated elliptical conducting cylinders in radiation force calculations.
-In all cases, we find strong agreement between LBM solutions and both analytical and semi-analytical solutions across all three scattering regimes.